keptn/lifecycle-toolkit/docs/blog/posts/argocd-keptn-health.md

 but observing application health status by inspecting the status of the various resources using `kubectl` is not the best user experience.
-The data should be nicely displayed in the ArgoCD UI to provide the user with an overview if the application was deployed, if it's synchronized and if it's healthy, all in one place.
+The data should be nicely displayed in the ArgoCD UI to provide the user with an overview of whether the application was deployed successfully, if it's synchronized, and if it's healthy, all in one place.

-Due to this reason, we are going to implement an ArgoCD UI extension with additional application health data, which are retrieved from Keptn.
+To implement this, we are going to implement an ArgoCD UI extension with additional application health data that are retrieved from Keptn.
-This way, the ArgoCD UI will act as a single source of truth for the user providing all the information about the deployed application.
+This way, the ArgoCD UI will act as a single source of truth for the user, providing all the information about the deployed application.

-Below you can see the first mockups how the extension of ArgoCD UI might look like and how a failed `KeptnEvaluation` and therefore unhealthy Keptn status of `podtato-head-frontend` Deployment might be displayed on the main ArgoCD UI screen.
+Below you can see the first mock-ups that show what the ArgoCD UI extension might look like and how a failed `KeptnEvaluation` and therefore unhealthy Keptn status of `podtato-head-frontend` Deployment might be displayed on the main ArgoCD UI screen.

 ![Main screen unhealthy](./argocd-keptn-health/main-screen-unhealthy-keptn.png)

-Additionally, it should be possible to examine also the details of the unhealthy microservice and potentially see the reason of the failure of the checks.
+Additionally, it should be possible to also examine the details of the unhealthy application and potentially see the reason for the failure of the checks.

 ![Details screen unhealthy](./argocd-keptn-health/details-screen-unhealthy-keptn.png)